jadilorenzo/obsidian-writing/If It Ain't Baroque, Don't Fix It.md

 RoleModel software was founded by my friend's dad, Mr. Auer.
 Within two years of meeting Mr. Woods, Mr. Auer knew

+Caleb Woods, CEO of Rolemodel Software, is passionate about creating flourishing people.

-Caleb Woods, CEO of Rolemodel Software, is pas
+Caleb Woods, CEO of Rolemodel Software, is passionate about helping people grow in "Character, Collaboration, and Craftsmanship."
+Mr. Woods is an example of great character and skill.
+In fact, because he wants his reputation t